markasoftware/i405-tunnel/docs/onion-mixnet-interstate-comparison.md

 + Onion routers forward messages as soon as they arrive, so have the lowest theoretical latency, basically just being the network latency between the nodes.
 + Results from the original Loopix paper indicate that in a reasonably busy network, only a few milliseconds of added latency at each hop will suffice.
-However, docs on the Nym website explain that latencies are typically greater than 1 second; I'm not sure why. <!-- TODO include graph from that Nym paper explaining latencies in multiple seconds -->
+However, that requires there to be a larger number of users.
+When there are few users, it's necessary to have higher latency to protect their identities; see [this blog post by the Nym team](https://nym.com/blog/empirical-study-of-privacy) for a high-level description.

+  Right now, using Nym is a painfully slow experience.
+For example, in [this review of "NymVPN"](https://www.pcworld.com/article/2572111/nymvpn-review.html), the author reports that the mixnet was too slow to load most websites.
+This will hopefully improve over time.
 + Synchronous mixnets have to wait for a whole bunch of messages to be collected before forwarding them on, which typically adds at least seconds of latency.
 With some designs, this latency may be small enough to be suitable for clearnet web browsing.